Steven P. Wickstrom

 (19) So he went back with him, and ate bread in his house and drank water.

 I personally think that the old prophet was jealous of the man of God.
 The old prophet's sons had already told him everything that they had seen and heard.
 It is very possible that the old prophet knew about God's command that the man of God was not to eat or drink until he returned home.
 He would have known about Jeroboam's offer and the man of God's refusal.
 So why endeavor to temp him with same offer (minus the reward)?
-If the old prophet was jealous, his offer would cause the man of God to stumble.
+If the old prophet was jealous, his offer would cause the man of God to sin.
 A jealous prophet might have thought if God wasn't talking to him, he would ensure that God would not talk to this man either.

 The man of God refuses the old prophet's offer and restates the word of the Lord that he is not to eat or drink until he gets home.
 The crafty old prophet quickly improvises and tries another approach.
 He realizes that the approach that Jeroboam used will not work.
 He is determined to trip up the man of man of God so his tactic changes to one of familiarity.
-He said to him, "I also am a prophet like you (verse 18).
+He said to him, “I also am a prophet like you” (verse 18).
 Do you see how the old prophet is saying to the man of God, “I am not Jeroboam, I am a prophet just like you.
 You and I are brothers, you can trust me.
 Furthermore, the word from my angel trumps your word from God.
 You should listen to me.”
-What the old prophet neglected to add was that even though Jeroboam was trying to lead all of Israel astray, he was only trying to lead the man of God astray.
+What the old prophet neglected to add was that even though Jeroboam was trying to lead all of Israel astray, he (the old prophet) was trying to lead the man of God astray.

 The cunning old prophet then adds “proof” that he is indeed a prophet: an angel spoke to me by the word of the Lord, saying, 'Bring him back with you to your house, that he may eat bread and drink water (verse 18).
 Without shame or remorse, the old prophet blatantly lied to the man of God.
 But his tactic worked.
 For the first time the man of God questioned the word of the Lord.
 He must have reasoned that the old man was a prophet, and he had seen an angel who had an additional word from the Lord.
 The man of God knew what God had commanded, but when doubt was introduced, it caused him to question the original word of God.
 The man of God did not say no to the old prophet's offer.
 He did not say, “I heard the word of the Lord.
 I know what I heard and I am staying with that word.”
 Unfortunately, the counsel of the old prophet seemed good to the man of God, so he went back to Bethel and his doom.
 The deception and lies of the old prophet had their desired effects.
 The man of God succumbed to the temptation and doubted the original word of the Lord.